yuvrajsingh2304/Newsletter_2023/Content/ECE/ECE.md

 ### ECE Students during GNEAPEX on 8, Apr, 2022

--Project: Designed a working model of a hydraulic Excavator which works on the principle of of Pascal’s Law
+Project: Designed a working model of a hydraulic Excavator which works on the principle of of Pascal’s Law

--Team Members:
+Team Members:
--Ali Ahmad Ansari
+- Ali Ahmad Ansari
--Adarsh Mishra
+- Adarsh Mishra
--Anant Vijay
+- Anant Vijay
--Rahul Kumar
+- Rahul Kumar
--Gurnoor Singh
+- Gurnoor Singh
--Guransh Singh</div>
+- Guransh Singh

 ![Students](Images/ABC.jpg)